 Medieval Spon Street

 The buildings on Spon Street are timber-framed and Tudor style, which create a beautiful back drop to do some shopping.
 There are 31 listed building on this one street including St Johns church.
-Interestingly, some of the buildings are not native of the street, 10 were relocated here after they were damaged in WW2 bombings.
+Interestingly, some of the buildings are not native of the street, 10 were relocated here after they were damaged in WW2 bombings, according to Trip Advisor.

 Coventry is one of the most accessible cities in the country, it sits right in the centre of the UK and you can enter by road, rail or air.
 It’s an hour from central London by train and twenty minutes from Birmingham.